 The City has a Pollution Prevention Program to protect the sewage collection and treatment system, our rivers and lakes, and the environment.
-In 2023, two additional businesses were added for a total of 603 active businesses now part of the Pollution Prevention Program.
+In 2024, there were 586 active business that were part of the Pollution Prevention Program.
+The program was reviewed in 2024 to remove deactivated companies, leading to a reduction of 17 companies in the total number of active businesses previously reported.

-For more information, see the 2023 CSO Background document (Appendix A) or the City's Pollution Prevention Planning Program webpage.
+For more information, see the 2024 CSO Background document (Appendix A) or the City's Pollution Prevention Planning Program webpage at winnipeg.ca/pollutionprevention.